peitalin/L2-eigenlayer-restaking/README.md

     - [x] Reduce gas costs associated with 6551 accounts creation + delegate calls
         - [ ] Remove proxies if we don't need upgradeability.

-- [ ] Chainlink to setup a "lane" for CCIP bridges to our L2:
+- [ ] Chainlink to setup a "lane" for CCIP bridges:
-    - [ ] Setup Chainlink lanes on Holesky and L2.
+    - [ ] Setup Chainlink lanes on Holesky and target L2.
     - [ ] Adapt differences in bridging model (mint/burn vs lock/mint) for target chain.